Here’s breaking news: emerging technologies are changing the way consumers see the world.

 Perhaps wanting to jump on the virtual reality bandwagon before it leaves the station, Whirlpool set up a virtual reality game in what appears to be a mall in Hong Kong.
 It’s designed to be a fun, cool experience to engage passers-by.

-One at a time, users don the familiar VR goggles and handset, and begin making their way through some sort of scary obstacle course with washing machines spewing steam and threatening to fall down on you.
+One at a time, users don the familiar VR goggles and handset, and begin making their way through some sort of scary obstacle course with washing machines spewing steam and threatening to fall down on them.

 When they reach the Whirlpool machine – at the end of the course – and push the button, everything calms down and (presumably) they appreciate the features of the machine.